Hardware-Algorithm Co-Optimization of Early-Exit Neural Networks for Multi-Core Edge Accelerators: Deployment-aware Co-Design Framework for EENN

-In this section, we present our proposed solution for automatically designing quantized EENN for target hardware architectures.
-We start by formalizing our search optimization problem and describing the steps by which the framework delivers an optimally deployable EENN on an edge accelerator.
+In this section, we present our deployment-aware co-design framework for quantized Early-Exiting Neural Networks targeting edge hardware architectures.
+We begin by formulating the constrained multi-objective optimization problem that captures the interplay between architecture, quantization, and hardware mapping.
+We then describe the methodological steps through which the framework systematically explores this coupled design space to identify EENN configurations that are efficiently deployable on multi-core edge accelerators.